ceedee666/modern-abap-curriculum/docs/data_model.md

 Once the data elements are created the next step is to create the database tables.
 The data model for the Rating App consists of the two tables Product and Rating.

-The table for products contains only the product ID and a description of the product.
+The table for products contains only the product ID and a description of the product (cf. the [scenario description](./scenario.md)).
 To create the product table right click on the package `Z_RATING_DB` and select `New > Other ABAP Repository Object`.
 In the dialog window select `Database Table` and click `Next`.
 Enter `ZPRODUCT` as the table name and `Product` as the description of the table.
 Finally select a transport request and click `Finish`.